cscribano/S1NV_emu/README.md

 ## Version 0.1 (Initial release)
 ### What works:
 - Full Intel 8080 emulation
-- Graphing in glorious back and white at 2x resolution
+- Graphic in glorious back and white at 2x resolution
 - Sound
 - Joystick